646e62/legal-citation-parser/README.md

 * Supreme Court Reader (SCR) citations;
 * CanLII citations.

 Version 0.4.0 modifies the return value somewhat by creating a key for all official reporters (instead of just SCR), and changing the values for the `keywords` and `categories` keys into lists, rather than strings.
-This will hopefully pave the way for future relational database updates and features.
+This will enable future relational database updates and features.